OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 vCenter Snapshot behavior
 =================================

-VMs in vCenter 7.0 exhibit a new behavior regarding snapshots and disks attach/detach operations.
+- VMs in vCenter 7.0 exhibit a new behavior regarding snapshots and disks attach/detach operations.
 When vCenter 7.0 detects any change in the number of disks attached to a VM, it automatically cleans all the VM snapshots.
 OpenNebula doesn't take this into account yet, so the snapshots stated by OpenNebula, after a disk attach or disk detach, are pointing to a null vCenter reference, and as such, cannot be used.
 Please keep this in mind before a solution is implemented.
+- In both vCenter 7.0 and vCenter 8.0 when trying to create a vcenter datastore image with a URL for the source Path, a Timeout error is shown instead of the image ID.
+The Image is still created, but the output value from oneimage is incorrect.

 Warning when Exporting an App from the Marketplace Using CLI
 ================================================================================